A/K/A The Trail-Less Trail Race

 I knew I was going to be in Minnesota in August visiting my family, so I figured since I’m training for an ultra and would have to run anyway, I may as well-register for a race.
 It makes it a little more fun and it also makes it easier on me since I wouldn’t have to remember my Minnesota long run routes (it’s been 20 years since I’ve had to find a 10+ mile route in Minneapolis).

 A quick google search found the Mendota Bottoms 10 mile trail race.
-The race was going to be on trails at Fort Snelling State Park, right near the Minneapolis St. Paul airport.
+The race was going to be on the trails at Fort Snelling State Park, right near the Minneapolis St. Paul airport.

 Um… Not So Much With The Trail…

-A few weeks before race day, I got an email saying that due to storm damage to the original course, the race was being moved to a nearby ‘urban trail’ (a/k/a a paved bike trail) pending permit approval.
+A few weeks before race day, I got an email saying that due to storm damage to the original course, the race was being moved to a nearby ‘urban trail’ (a/k/a paved bike trail) pending permit approval.

 Not nearly as exciting, but it did make racecation packing easier.
 I’d been debating how to pack.
 Should I bring my road shoes (for other training runs) and trail shoes (for the race)?
 That seemed excessive, but I knew the trail could be sloppy due to the wet summer weather Minnesota has had this year.
 I didn’t want to potentially ruin my road shoes in sloppy conditions.